 Germany is a member state of the European Union (EU).
 Therefore, EU citizens will not require a visa to travel to Germany.
 Additionally, Germany has visa waiver agreements with countries associated to the EU as well as with many other countries worldwide including: Argentina, Australia, Brazil, Canada, Chile, Colombia, Croatia, Israel, Japan, Korea, Malaysia, Mexico, New Zealand, Nicaragua, Palau, Peru, Singapore, Switzerland, Taiwan, United States of America, Uruguay, and Venezuela.

 More information on and details of visa requirements can be found on the official web pages of the German Foreign Office.

-Room rates will tentatively range between EUR 42 and EUR 130 for single-room accomodation and between EUR 54 and EUR 150 for accomodation in double rooms.
-All rates include breakfast and may be subject to change until 2019.
+Room rates will tentatively range between EUR 60 and EUR 135 for single-room accommodation and between EUR 54 and EUR 150 for accommodation in double rooms.

 Zollern colliery in Dortmund, the probably most beautiful colliery in the Ruhr area, is famous for the art nouveau entrance of its plant floor.